 Best of luck on your hunt, and keep in mind that finding the perfect product often means testing a few out before you hit the jackpot.
 If you are interested in sampling any Beautycounter products, I would love to help you!
 Cheers to better beauty!

 More on the author: Rebecca is a Beautycounter consultant living outside of Atlanta, Georgia.
-She is married and has two small children.
+She is a wife and mom of 2 small children.
 If you’re interested in learning more about Beautycounter, check out her website or email firstname.lastname@example.org.
 Beautycounter’s mission is to get safer products into the hands of everyone.